hwdsl2/setup-ipsec-vpn/docs/manage-users.md

 ## Using helper scripts

 You may use these scripts to more easily manage VPN users: [add_vpn_user.sh](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/extras/add_vpn_user.sh), [del_vpn_user.sh](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/extras/del_vpn_user.sh) and [update_vpn_users.sh](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/extras/update_vpn_users.sh).
-They will update users for both IPsec/L2TP and IPsec/XAuth (Cisco IPsec) modes.
-For updating the IPsec PSK, read the next section.
+They will update users for both IPsec/L2TP and IPsec/XAuth (Cisco IPsec).
+For changing the IPsec PSK, read the next section.

+**Note:** VPN users are stored in `/etc/ppp/chap-secrets` and `/etc/ipsec.d/passwd`.
+The scripts will backup these files before making changes, with `.old-date-time` suffix.

-### Add or update a VPN user
+### Add or edit a VPN user

-Add a new VPN user or update an existing user with a new password.
+Add a new VPN user or update an existing VPN user with a new password.

 ```bash
 # Download the script